-SPN Response: This is addressed in section 3 of the RP.
-This will be done where possible.
-If the reviewers are at many locations, different methods including email, VTC, and conference calls will be used by team members to resolve issues between the PDT and reviewers.
+Response: The resolution process encourages face-to-face resolution of issues between the PDT and reviewers and is described in the Communication section (Section C) of the Agency Technical Review Plan (Section 3) and in Section 4.E for IEPR.
+If the reviewers are at many locations, methods including email, VTC, and conference calls will be used by team members to resolve issues between the PDT and reviewers.

-7. And if issues remain, does the RP identify an appropriate dispute resolution process?
-(8.6)
+7. And if issues remain, does the RP must identify an appropriate dispute resolution process?
+(8.6) Response: Yes, in Section 3.G for ATR and 4.E for IEPR.

-SPN Response: Yes.
-This is addressed in sections 3 and 4.